St Barths is open again to ALL travel and tourism!

 A It depends – Testing does not apply to people who have spent the last 14 days in Guadeloupe, Martinique, or Saint-Martin as free movement has already been restored, without testing or quarantine between the French islands.
 If you have been off island within the 14 day period to another territory other the 3 mentioned then you WILL be required to take a test.

-Q How can I get a test on St Barths?
+Q How can I get a rapid test before I come to the island?

 Q What if I’ve already had Covid and have antibodies, do I still need a test 3 days before I travel?